-One of the easiest ways to set yourself up for a financially secure future is to contribute to your workplace retirement savings account — but many women are not doing this.
-According to a recent Vanguard report, 22% of women did not participate in their company’s retirement plan in 2020.
-This means that they may also be leaving free money on the table if their employers offer matching contributions.
+In today’s “Financially Savvy Female” column, we’re chatting with Julie Virta, CFP, senior financial advisor for Vanguard’s Personal Advisor Services, about how women can set themselves up for a financially secure future.
+One of the easiest ways is to contribute to your workplace retirement savings account — but many women are not doing this.
+According to a Vanguard report, 22% of women did not participate in their company’s retirement plan in 2020.
+This means they may also be leaving free money on the table if their employers offer matching contributions.
 Given the unique financial challenges that women face — including the gender pay gap and a longer life expectancy resulting in a need for more retirement savings — we should be doing all we can to maximize retirement accounts to ensure we’re on track for a secure financial future.
-In today’s “Financially Savvy Female” column, we’re chatting with Julie Virta, CFP, senior financial advisor for Vanguard’s Personal Advisor Services, about how women can do just that.

 What are some ways women can maximize an employer-sponsored retirement account?